Heaney pens an elegy to the loss of an irrecoverable resource.

 - Pharaoh: rulers of ancient Egypt who ruthlessly completed the huge developments still evident along the Nile;

-Heaney venerates his Ulster stones (Hoard and praise the verity of gravel): of inestimable value to those who know the truth (Gems for the undeluded); there from the beginnings of time (Milt of earth); remembered for the musical plain, champing song against the shovel; projecting an image of value-for-money: Soundtests and sandblasts words like ‘honest worth’.
+Adult Heaney venerates the wholesomeness of Moyola grit (hoard and praise the verity of gravel) of inestimable value to those who see the truth (gems for the undeluded), there from the beginnings of time (milt of earth) and remembered for its musicality (plain, champing song against the shovel) projecting an alliterative image (soundtests and sandblasts) of value (words like ‘honest worth’).

-Heaney takes a swig from Sorescu’s meaning from the deep brain: he is a part of it all (The kingdom of gravel was inside you to) stored in his memory-vault (Deep down), from long ago (far back), something prized, rich in sense data and embedded in his soul (clear water running over / Pebbles of caramel, hailstone, mackerel-blue).
+Heaney takes a swig from Sorescu’s meaning from the deep brain: he is a part of what is part of him (kingdom of gravel was inside you to) stored in his memory-vault (deep down) where memories come from (far back), a pure thing (clear water running over pebbles) rich in colour tints (caramel, hailstone, mackerel-blue).

-Heaney exhorts himself to be confident, elated and defiant: walk on air against your better judgement, to take pleasure from his poet’s role (Establishing yourself somewhere in between) and settle on a comfortable position between relatively ugly reality (Those solid batches mixed with grey cement) and his beautiful artistic Irish legacy: a tune called ‘The Gravel Walks’ that conjures green.
+And then the words that grace Heaney’s headstone in Bellaghy churchyard where he exhorts himself to stay true to his calling (walk on air against your better judgement), to take pleasure from his unique position (establishing yourself somewhere in between) at the interface of ugly modernity (those solid batches mixed with grey cement) and the splendid Irish surroundings lyricized in a popular song (tune called ‘The Gravel Walks’ that conjures green).

 - hoard: store secretly;